Humphrey Prideaux: Life

 The third son of Edmond Prideaux, he was born at Padstow, Cornwall, on 3 May 1648.
 His mother was a daughter of John Moyle.
 After education at Liskeard grammar school and Bodmin grammar school, he went to Westminster School under Richard Busby, recommended by his uncle William Morice.
 On 11 December 1668 he matriculated at Christ Church, Oxford, where he had obtained a studentship.
 He graduated B.A.
 22 June 1672, M.A.
 29 April 1675, B.D.
 15 November 1682, D.D.
 8 June 1686.
 In January 1674, Prideaux recorded in his letters a visit to his home of William Levett; with Levett came Lord Cornbury, son of the Earl of Clarendon, Levett's principal patron.
-In other letters, Prideaux mentioned alliances with Levett in ongoing church political maneuverings.
+In other letters, Prideaux mentioned alliances with Levett in ongoing church political manoeuvrings.
 At the university he was known for scholarship; John Fell employed him in 1672 on an edition of Florus.
 He also worked on Edmund Chilmead's edition of the chronicle of John Malalas.

 Prideaux gained the patronage of Heneage Finch, 1st Earl of Nottingham, as tutor to his son Charles, and in 1677 he obtained the sinecure rectory of Llandewy-Velfrey, Pembrokeshire.
 In 1679 Finch presented him to the rectory of St Clement's, Oxford, which he held till 1696.
 He was appointed also, in 1679, Busby's Hebrew lecturer in Christ Church College.
 Finch gave him in 1681 a canonry at Norwich, and Sir Francis North in February 1683 presented him to the rectory of Bladon, Oxfordshire, which included the chapelry of Woodstock.
 He retained his studentship at Christ Church, where he was acting as unsalaried librarian.